 Ashes should be scooped out of a cool stove or fireplace insert with a small metal shovel.
 Ashes should be placed in a steel container with a tight fitting lid and moved outdoors immediately.
+Other waste shall not be placed in this container.
 The closed container of ashes should be placed on a non-combustible floor or on the ground, well away from all combustible materials, pending final disposal.
 If the ashes are disposed of by burial in soil or otherwise locally dispersed, they should be retained in the closed container until all the cinders have thoroughly cooled.
 Ashes can ignite up to 72 hours after removal from the fireplace insert.